<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Related: 5 Must-Have Elements of an Effective Audit Program

 Auditors go by the book.
 They might examine transactions, activity logs, and risk assessments to ensure accuracy, completeness, and timeliness.
 Financial and regulatory reports may be examined to determine if they were filed as required.
-Tests may be conducted to identify inaccurate, incomplete, or unauthorized actions.
-Control testing is used to identify whether the institution is operating appropriately and effectively.

 Audits must have objective, clearly defined standards